 Natural resources are often a source of great wealth for a country, especially its king.
-The Pactolus River in Lydia, now modern day Turkey, was one of the most significant sources of electrum in the ancient world, and it allowed the kings to amass a substantial fortune by minting coins from these deposits.
+The Pactolus River in Lydia (now part of modern-day Turkey) was one of the most significant sources of electrum in the ancient world, and it allowed the kings to amass a substantial fortune by minting coins from these deposits.

 According to mythology, the electrum came from King Midas who bathed in the river to try to wash away his curse, which turned even his food into gold.
 In actuality, the persistent wealth of the region was due to its ability to mine and leverage its natural electrum in its prominent position as a trading center between Mesopotamia and the Greek cities.